PicnicSupermarket/pingdom-probes-aws-whitelist/README.md

 optional arguments:
+  -h, --help            show this help message and exit --profile PROFILE     The AWS config profile to use; defaults to the default
+                        profile
-  -h, --help            show this help message and exit --region REGION       The AWS region where the security groups are located;
+  --region REGION       The AWS region where the security groups are located;
                         defaults to the environment's default region --whitelist WHITELIST